-Like we mentioned above, doctors tend to prescribe propranolol in 10mg – 20 mg to be taken an hour before a big moment.
-This micro-dose, taken only when needed, is usually enough to achieve the relief from performance anxiety that beta-blockers provide.
+Like we mentioned above, doctors tend to prescribe 10-20 mg of Propranolol as an off-label prescription to be taken an hour before a big moment.
+This micro-dose, taken only when needed, is usually enough to achieve the relief from performance anxiety that beta-blocker prescriptions provide.

 However, it’s important to give your doctor a full medical history as well as an updated list of any medications and supplements you’re taking to help figure out the right dosage for you.

-Though beta-blockers can cause some side effects, taking the correct dosage recommended by your doctor can help minimize or eliminate them altogether.
+Though beta-blocker medications can cause some common side effects, taking the correct dosage recommended by your doctor can help minimize or eliminate them altogether.

 Reviewed by Dr. Alex Dimitriu

 Dr. Alex Dimitriu is a Stanford-trained physician with dual board certification in psychiatry and sleep medicine.
 The included content is not intended to replace medical advice.
 Always be sure to discuss any prescription medications with your doctor.